guettli/slow-boring-clear-fast/README.md

 Slow-boring-clear-fast is a simple decision-making technique.

-Slow: If you think and talk slow, then your thoughts are focused.
+Slow: If you think and talk slow, then the stress level lowers.

 Boring: Slow input gives most people the feeling of boredom.

-Clear: Boredom brings you clearness.
+Clear: Boredom brings clearness.

-Fast: If you are clear, then your mind is open and you are able to make appropriate decisions.
+Fast: If you are clear, then your mind is open and you have energy to focus.
+Then you are able to make appropriate decisions.

 ## Context

-This simple decision-making techniques can be used alone or in a group.
+This simple decision-making technique can be used alone and in groups.
 It can get used for personal decisions and decisions in a business environment.

 ## How to slow down?

 Take a piece of paper and a pencil, or a digital equivalent.
-And create a simple lists.
+And create simple lists.

 ## List type 1: Options.